Snake Plant vs ZZ Plant: Which Low-Maintenance Houseplant Wins?

 Toxicity and Pet Safety

-Neither plant is pet-safe.
-The ASPCA lists snake plants as toxic to cats and dogs due to saponins, which cause vomiting, nausea, and diarrhoea.
-ZZ plants contain calcium oxalate crystals that irritate the mouth, throat, and digestive tract.
+The ASPCA lists snake plants as toxic to cats and dogs due to saponins, which cause vomiting, nausea, diarrhoea, and excessive drooling.
+ZZ plants contain calcium oxalate crystals — needle-like structures that cause immediate pain, swelling, and irritation in the mouth, tongue, and throat if chewed.
+Both plants may also cause skin irritation in sensitive individuals who handle them without gloves.

 Winner: Neither — both are toxic.
-Place them high or choose a different plant for pet households.
+Place them high, behind barriers, or choose a different plant for pet households.

 Propagation

 ZZ plants can be propagated by division or leaf cuttings, but leaf propagation is painfully slow.
 A single ZZ leaf cutting can take 6–12 months to develop a rhizome and push out new growth.
-Division during repotting is the only practical method for most growers.
+Even with optimal warmth and humidity, the process tests your patience.
+Division during repotting is the only practical method for most growers — separate a cluster of stems with attached rhizome and pot independently.

-Winner: Snake plant — faster and more methods available.
+Winner: Snake plant — faster, more methods, and far more rewarding for beginners.

 Air Purification